artivis/laser_odometry/README.md

 <!-- -  [laser_odometry_gpar](https://github.com/artivis/laser_odometry_gpar) -->

+## Notes
+- This package is still under heavy developement thus the API is **not** completely stable yet.
+- To properly visualize the `nav_msgs/Odometry` message published by the node with `Rviz`, it is recommended to use the [rviz_plugin_covariance](https://github.com/laas/rviz_plugin_covariance) (E.g. [wiki Screenshot](https://github.com/artivis/laser_odometry/wiki/Screenshot)).

 ## Documentation
+The Doxygen documention is available online at [codedocs.xyz/artivis/laser_odometry](https://codedocs.xyz/artivis/laser_odometry/index.html).
 The overall execution scheme is summarized in the [pseudo-code](https://github.com/artivis/laser_odometry/wiki/Overall-execution-pseudo-code) wiki page.
 To develop your own plugin, please refer to [the plugin instructions](https://github.com/artivis/laser_odometry/wiki/Create-a-plugin) wiki page.

+## Upcoming
+- More plugins, mostly correlation-based & feature-based scan matching.
+- A comparison framework to easily compare plugins.